We aim to build everything that we do on a set of 15 Christian values:

 to participate in a wide range of sporting and cultural events

 to provide high quality, relevant professional development for all staff

 to maintain the fabric of the building and its environment to ensure safety and inspire learning

 to build our educational practice on recent rigorous research

 We aim to provide a safe, caring and inclusive environment in which everyone is able to learn, try new things and grow as a fully rounded individual: finding strength in God and soaring on wings like eagles.

 We aim to provide education in accordance with the principles and practices of the Church of England.
 Worship, good quality Religious Education and spiritual development are at the heart of every aspect of the work of our school.

 Celebration, inclusion, forgiveness, grace and mercy are some of the key aspects of school life that give it a distinctive Christian ethos.

 We are currently working to develop our understanding of the values that underpin the work of a church school.
-The focus this school year is on: service, hope, justice and wisdom.
+The focus this school year is on: endurance, friendship, thankfulness and fellowship.
 Such values operate as a filter for decision making at every level and help to guide the activities and life of the school.